leonlonsdale/dots-nixos/README.md

 This is my NixOS config.

-I started on CachyOS after switching from Windows in January 2026, but was tempted to give Nix a try after watching videos on youtue by [vimjoyer](https://www.youtube.com/@vimjoyer).
+I started on CachyOS after switching from Windows in January 2026, but was tempted to give Nix a try after watching videos on YouTube by [A1RMAX](https://youtube.com/@a1rm4x?si=Vj4Rq-0magk46NbB) and [vimjoyer](https://www.youtube.com/@vimjoyer).

 The config is a bit of a hobby project, learning nix and how to configure declaratively.
 Who knows, it may become my main distro if it goes well enough.